crear-y-configurar-proyecto-aspnet

 Before installing and configuring ASP.NET, make sure you have the following installed on your system:

-1. .NET SDK: It’s the foundation for developing applications in .NET.
+1. .NET SDK: It’s the foundation for developing .NET applications.

 2. An IDE or code editor: I recommend using Visual Studio 2022 or Visual Studio Code.